-So, through stem cell therapy these much needed cells are collected and injected into the area requiring more intervention.
-Because stem cells have the ability to become specialized cells with specific functions, they are highly valuable and can be used to heal different organs within the body.
+So, these much-needed cells are collected and injected into the area requiring more intervention through stem cell therapy.
+Because stem cells can become specialized cells with specific functions, they are highly valuable and can heal different organs within the body.
 Stem cell therapy can improve the health of tendons, ligaments, fibrous connective tissue, and bones.

 What makes stem cell treatments most appealing for patients?

-Stem cell therapy administered by our doctor can be a great alternative to hefty and expensive pain medications, steroid injections and invasive procedures.
+Stem cell therapy administered by our doctor can be a great alternative to hefty and expensive pain medications, steroid injections, and invasive procedures.
 Some patients may not be comfortable with taking medication that they may experience harmful side effects from.
-While stem cell therapy does involve collecting the cells through a surgical process, the overall healing is more natural since the body is using its own mechanism and not man-made prescription medication.
+While stem cell therapy involves collecting the cells through a surgical process, the overall healing is more natural since the body uses its own mechanism and not man-made prescription medication.

 Stem cell therapy is beneficial since the body’s natural cells are being used to treat the injury or condition, thus promoting the growth of healthy new tissue.
-Patients do not have to be concerned about whether they will have a negative reaction because they are not undergoing an invasive procedure or taking a risky drug.
-Every patient is different, as some may take only a couple weeks to see results, while others require up to a month or longer.
+Patients do not have to be concerned about whether they will have an adverse reaction because they are not undergoing an invasive procedure or taking a risky drug.
+Every patient is different, as some may take only a couple of weeks to see results, while others require up to a month or longer.

 What do patients who receive stem cell treatments struggle with most?

-Our trusted sports doctors know that a majority of patients who seek stem cell therapy are struggling with severe pain and discomfort.
+Our trusted sports doctors know that most patients who seek stem cell therapy are struggling with severe pain and discomfort.
 Patients may be on prescription painkillers that come along with undesirable side effects.
-Many patients are drawn to the concept of stem therapy, in that they are using their own body’s cells to treat ailments.
+Many patients are drawn to the concept of stem therapy in that they are using their own body’s cells to treat ailments.